Varadero Cuba Travel Guide

 Take a photo of your Tourist Card (both halves) prior to travel.
 This serves as a helpful backup if the physical card is misplaced.

-Steps to ensure a smooth departure from Varadero.
+Steps for a hassle-free departure from Varadero.

 Important reminders concerning customs and restricted items.